amitdabade/react-use-fetch/README.md

-## What is this?
+## What is useFetch?

-A simple react component that prints Hello, {username}!
+React hook to fetch data from network, with some additional awesome features.

 ## Installation:

 ```
-npm i @amitdabade/react-hello --save
+npm i @react-use-hooks/use-fetch --save
 ````

 ## Code: